 The details on a few of the Largest Dams in India have been given below:

 The Tehri Dam is located in the state of Uttarakhand.
 It is the highest Dam in India with a height of 260.5 metres.
 It is also listed in the top ten highest dams in the world.
 This Dam is situated on the river Bhagirathi.

 - Height of the Dam- 260.5 m

 - The reservoir capacity- 21,00,000 acre feet

 The Bhakra Nangal Dam is located in the state of Himachal Pradesh and Punjab.
 It is the largest dam in India having a height of 225 metres and also in the second position in the largest dams in all over Asia.
 It is situated on the river Sutlej.

 - Length of the Dam- 520m

 - Capacity that is installed- 1325 Megawatt

 The Hirakud Dam is located in the state of Orissa.
-It is the longest dam in India with a length of 26 kms.
+It is the longest dam in India with a total length of 25.79 km.
 It is also in the list of the longest dams in the world.
 The Hirakud Dam is situated on the river Mahanadi.

 - Type of Dam- Composite Dam